 RGB colors codes

-The term RGB is used a lot today because, in the technological area, this color model has been used to determine colors used in monitors, PC components, or as decorative lights.
+The term RGB is used a lot today because, in the technological area, this digital color model has been used to determine colors used in monitors, PC components, or as decorative lights.
 However, this has generated many doubts in people, and they do not know what RGB and its color codes are.

 What is RGB?

 The acronyms RGB belong to the primary colors: Red, Green, and Blue.
 The RGB chromatic model consists of combining three different colors, modifying each one’s lighting, and obtaining a new color.
-Thanks to this model, the monitors, televisions, telephones, cameras, and any screen can display millions of different colors.
+Thanks to this model, monitors, televisions, telephones, cameras, and any screen can display millions of different colors.

 On the other hand, the RGB model is based on a model called Additive Color Synthesis.
 In the mid-nineteenth century, this model was discovered by the Scottish scientist James Clerk Maxwell and consisted of explaining “How to obtain a color by adding different colors with different illumination.”

-It is crucial to be aware of which color model is using because there are other models other than RGB based on Additive Color Synthesis or are based on the RGB model.
+It is crucial to be aware of which digital color model is using because there are other models other than RGB based on Additive Color Synthesis or are based on the RGB model.